 - The nearest Donan office(s) will operate under Engineering CAT Protocol

 - All available engineers licensed to do work in the impacted state(s) will be deployed to the designated office(s)

-- CAT rates of $195 per hour will be charged for all engineering work associated with the designated office(s)
+- CAT rates will be charged for all engineering work associated with the designated office(s)

 CAT rates will be in effect only for the office(s) impacted by an event and only for the length of time that client demand exceeds regional resources.
 We will be as upfront and transparent as possible about their implementation.
 Clients will be alerted to the availability of CAT resources and the enactment of CAT rates: